Stevever/D3TranslateApp/README.md

 go to VCS -> git -> merge changes and merge with origin/master.
 _Carefully_ merge your changes, and then add a new commit once it's done and push to your branch.
 Then merge with master on GitHub.

+## The Navigation Drawer
+If you create a new activity (properly generated from Android Studio of course) your app must extend the NavigationDrawerActivity if you want your activity have the navigation drawer.
+It should look like this:

+`public class NewActivity extends NavigationDrawerActivity {`

+By default Android activities call `setContentView()` but the navigation drawer has an activity to deal with this called `addLayout()`.
+Pass the same argument you'd pass into `setContentView()` into `addLayout()`.

+## The UserPreferences class
+`UserPreferences` is a singleton and houses the user's preferences.
+The preferences it currently stores are the user's name and the target language.
+Get these with the getter methods (to get the target language as a string, just call it with `toString()`).
+It's a static class so it doesn't need to be instanciated.

+This class also has an enum called `Language` that contains all the currently supported languages.
+You can use it like a normal enum.
+You should never need to interact with this except when implementing the user picking their language choice though.

+## The Translator class
+The `Translator` class is also a singleton and needs to be instanciated.
+To call this, call `Translator.getInstance()` just to make sure that the target language is set.
+If it happens early in the app you probably don't need to do it though.